AcollaMolla/GPIO-driver/README.md

 # HelloWorldDriver
 A simple driver module for the Linux kernel.
 This project is following the tutorials in the book *Linux Device Drivers* and will evolve accordingly to the tasks in that book.
-When running this driver on a Raspberry Pi it should be able to communicate wih the GPIO.
+When loading this driver and calling it from *write.c* it will alternating power output on GPIO pin 27.
+If connecting a LED to GPIO pin 27 it will blink.

 First of all, install the Linux headers on you're device:
 ```